home > Main Operations > Ratemaking

 1. Calculation and Provision of Reference Loss Cost Rates and Standard Full Rates

-The GIROJ produces accurate insurance statistics by compiling large volumes of data reported primarily by its members.
+GIROJ produces accurate insurance statistics by compiling large volumes of data reported primarily by its members.

-Based on these statistics, the GIROJ calculates Reference Loss Cost Rates and Standard Full Rates, using rational techniques, including a scientific and engineering approach and actuarial science, and provides the rates to its members.
+Based on these statistics, GIROJ calculates Reference Loss Cost Rates and Standard Full Rates, using rational techniques, including a scientific and engineering approach and actuarial science, and provides the rates to its members.

 Calculation of rates using large quantities of data

-Rates are calculated based on reliable, high-quality insurance statistics that the GIROJ produces by processing large volumes of data reported primarily by its members, taking into consideration the differences among members’ products.
+Rates are calculated based on reliable, high-quality insurance statistics that GIROJ produces by processing large volumes of data reported primarily by its members, taking into consideration the differences among members’ products.

 The Reference Loss Cost Rates and Standard Full Rates, which are calculated based on these insurance statistics, are beneficial for members as well as policyholders.